 labels and their album issues.
 Enjoy.

-We have been operating on the web for over a decade.
-In that time, it is clear that many people do not
+We have been operating on the web for over twenty years.
+In that time, it is clear that many people do

-take the time to read instructions.
-If you are one of those, you will probably be reading this now only after
+not take the time to read instructions.
+If you are one of those, you will probably be reading this now only

-sending an e-mail to us and not getting an answer.
+after sending an e-mail to us and not getting an answer.
 Try again after reading the instructions.
-We are not
+We are

-trying to offend you; we're trying to survive and keep this site a free resource.
-It costs us actual money to
+not trying to offend you; we're trying to survive and keep this site a free resource.
+It costs us actual

-make sure we have no popup ads or other annoyances on these pages.
-We all have real jobs, families,
+money to make sure we have no popup ads or other annoyances on these pages.
+We all have real jobs,

-and in short, a life outside of this web site, which is a huge time sink.
-Each month, we get over a million
+families, and in short, a life outside of this web site, which is a huge time sink.
+Each month, we get over

-hits on our pages.
+a million hits on our pages.
 As you might imagine, this volume of hits generates a lot of e-mail.
-We're just trying to
+We're

-answer some of your questions before you have to send an e-mail and take up both your time and ours.
+just trying to answer some of your questions before you have to send an e-mail and take up both your